Last Updated on

 Farmers appreciate the help too.
 If the hemp crop stays on the field too long, it risks exposure to cold and wet conditions that could damage the plant or enable the spread of mold.
 Wind too can become a problem with the fall rains.
 The key is to get the plants off the field as quickly as possible.

-- The quality of the trim and cure depends on many factors.
-Extreme expertise is required to end up with a high quality smokeable hemp product.
-From our hemp cigarettes to many of the strains featured on the website including Hawaiian Haze, Elektra, and more, we want to show you not only the love but the knowledge that went into growing and crafting high quality cbd hemp flower.
+The quality of the trim and cure depends on many factors.
+Extreme expertise is required to end up with a high-quality smokeable hemp product.
+From our hemp cigarettes to the many of the strains featured on the website including Hawaiian Haze, Elektra, and more, we want to show you not only the love but the knowledge that went into growing and crafting high-quality CBD hemp flower.
 Premium hemp requires years of experience.

 When you're walking through a hemp field, what does it smell like?